m-voit/concepts-of-programming-languages/study-project/paper.md

 The only real downside is the dynamic and weakly typed type system of JavaScript.
 While this allows for easily writing reusable functions, it also makes it hard to spot errors.
 This was especially the case on some parser functions taking a lot of different inputs, like the convert function.
-However, this disadvantage of JavaScript is more of general problem than a specific problem in functional programming.
+However, this disadvantage is more of general problem in JavaScript than a specific problem in functional programming.

 When it comes to implementing the parser, the differences between Go and JavaScript are subtle.
 The only real difference is the higher verbosity of the Go code, due to type annotations and type casts.